Neobyzantine Octoechos: Makamlar as an echos aspect

-Medieval Arabic sources describe the important impact that the Byzantine and Greek traditions of Damascus had for the development of an Arab music tradition, when the melodies (since 1400 maqamat) had been already described as naġme.
+Medieval Arabic sources describe the important impact that the Byzantine and Greek traditions of Damascus had for the development of an Arab music tradition, when the melodies (since 1400 maqamat) had already been described as naġme.
 Today the Greek reception of Ottoman makamlar by the transcription into Byzantine neume notation can be recognised as a process in six different stages or steps.
 The first were teretismata or kratemata which allowed various experiments with rhythm and melos like the integration of Persian chant.
 The second step was an interest for particular transitions inspired by makam compositions like Petros Bereketis' heirmoi of the early 18th century, in which he used certain makam intervals as a kind of change of the genus (μεταβολή κατὰ γένος) for refined transitions between certain echoi.
 The third stage was a systematic collection of seyirler, in order to adapt the written transmission of Byzantine chant to other traditions.
 The fourth and most important step was a reform of the notation as the medium of written transmission, in order to adapt it to the scales and the tone system which was the common reference for all musicians of the Ottoman Empire.
 The fifth step was the systematic transcription of the written transmission of makamlar into modern Byzantine neumes, the Mecmuase, a form of Anthology which was used by Court and Sephardic musicians as well, but usually as text books.
 The sixth and last step was the composition of certain makamlar as part of the Octoechos tradition, after external music had turned into something internal.
 The exoteric had become esoteric.